Baseline Funding stream

 If you are an eligible applicant, you are invited to access the Housing, Infrastructure and Communities Canada Funding Portal and complete the Expression of Interest (EOI) application.
 A step-by-step guide to aid in completing the Expression of Interest can be found in Annex A of the Baseline Funding Guide.

-The deadline for submitting an EOI application was September 30, at 3:00 p.m.
+The deadline for submitting an EOI application was September 30, 2024 at 3:00 p.m.
 EDT.
-Future intake windows may be opened on a periodic basis to allow newly interested or newly eligible communities to express their interest in baseline transit funding.
+Future intake windows may be opened on a periodic basis to allow newly interested or newly eligible communities to express their interest in Baseline Funding.

 Stage II